 2026 World Cup Matches in Boston

-Boston has everything you need for an epic World Cup: unforgettable matches, a legendary stadium, and a thousand things to do that you won't want to miss.
-Here's how to experience it all.
+Boston has everything you need for an epic World Cup: unforgettable matches, a legendary stadium, and plenty of activities you won't want to miss.
+Here's how to make the most of it.

 Gillette Stadium de Boston | ©U.S. Air Force photo/Senior Airman Kelly Galloway

-Gillette Stadium, on the outskirts of Boston, will be one of the main venues for the 2026 World Cup: its pitch will host matches such as Haiti vs Scotland, Scotland vs Morocco, England vs Ghana, and Norway vs France, an irresistible lineup for any fan.
+Gillette Stadium, just outside Boston, will be one of the main venues for the 2026 World Cup: its pitch will host matches such as Haiti vs. Scotland, Scotland vs. Morocco, England vs. Ghana, and Norway vs. France—an irresistible lineup for any fan.
 A trip that combines soccer, history, and the unmistakable character of New England.

-Which World Cup matches will be played in Boston?
+Which World Cup matches are being played in Boston?

-The city will host six official matches of the 2026 World Cup, all of them held at Gillette Stadium, about 45 minutes from downtown.
+The city will host six official matches of the 2026 World Cup, all of them taking place at Gillette Stadium, about 45 minutes from downtown.
 Here are the confirmed dates:

 Upcoming matches